natlogica/hundred-days/r1-log.md

 ### R1D41
 Reviewing how the internet works and some basic HTML.
 The project involves creating a rating system for movies.

+### R1D42
+Reviewing the HTML boilerplate structure.
+For the project, building a birthday invite website.